 Goldfish came…and went, usually by way of the toilet.
-Like most kids, we filled our share of Mason jars with fuzzy black caterpillars, none of which turned into butterflies.
-But those animals were more science experiments than actual pets.
+Like most kids, we filled our share of Mason jars with fuzzy black caterpillars, none of which turned into butterflies, and we spent our share of afternoon collecting "rolly pollies," but those creatures were more science experiments than actual pets.

 Once, however, I won a pet turtle at the El Centro School Carnival.
 As sole owner, I was responsible for feeding and caring for the little critter, but I failed miserably.
-I can’t even remember actually feeding it.
+In fact, I have no recollection of ever feeding it.
 Although he was fun to play with, I soon lost interest.
 Worse, I lost my turtle.
 He escaped, and we couldn’t find him for days.
 In fact, we never found him.
-Weeks later, one of Dad’s clients found him crawling across the living room floor.
+His discovery came weeks later when one of Dad’s clients found him crawling across the living room floor.

 What I lacked in animal expertise, my best friend Licia Rose more than made up for.
 Her house was a veritable menagerie of animals.
 Her family kept pets inside and out: a squawky green parakeet, a couple of hamsters, a bathtub full of catfish, rabbits, dozens of homing pigeons, and her beloved mixed terrier named Yogi.
 When her dog got lost or one of the pets died, I had a hard time relating to my friend's fear or sorrow.
 They were just pets, for goodness sake, not people!
 In her house, they lived by the saying, “A dog is a man’s best friend.”
 Not so in Tanner Manor.

-We were flanked on two sides of by dog owners.
+In Tanner Manor, we were flanked on two sides of by dog owners.
 On the Buena Vista side, the McDonalds owned a friendly pooch named Amy.
-She was frisky and fun, always ready to play toss-and-fetch, and occasionally downright useful.
-When we lost our wiffle balls in the ivy, Amy could always find them.
-But poor Amy had a personality complex.
+She was frisky and fun, always ready to play toss-and-fetch.
+Occasionally, she was downright useful.
+When we lost our wiffle balls in the ivy, Amy could always find them, but poor Amy had a personality complex.
 For reasons I still don’t understand, Mr. McDonald always called her “Mike” and seemed to bark at her more than she barked at him.

 Other dogs were to be feared.